Zarkflex/Rufus/README.md

 </p>

 <br>
-<strong>- No proxies so the victim will see your IP Address</strong>
+<strong>- No proxies will be used so the victim will see your IP Address</strong>
 <br><br>

 -----